google-github-actions/create-cloud-deploy-release/README.md

 -   `gcloud_version`: (Optional) Version of the Cloud SDK to install.
 If unspecified or set to "latest", the latest available gcloud SDK version for the target platform will be installed.
-Example`: "290.0.1".
+Example: "290.0.1".

 -   `gcloud_component`: (Optional) Version of the Cloud SDK components to install and use.
 If unspecified, the latest or released version will be